Dr Jacqueline Rowarth: Why the regenerative farming dream won't come true

 The Nature Food authors are clear that animals build food systems and income streams, while providing resilience to climate change.

-Other tools in resilience are nitrogen fertiliser, pesticides and irrigation, yet the Greenpeace policy demands reduced use of these tools in the move towards "Organic".
+Other tools in resilience are nitrogen fertiliser, pesticides and irrigation, yet Greenpeace is promoting reduced use of these tools in the move towards "Organic".

-Listen to Jamie Mackay interview Dr Jacqueline Rowarth on The Country below:

 Another downside is the 50 per cent reduction in food that would occur.
 An increase in price of food and in malnutrition would follow.
 It is in the countries where nitrogen, pesticides and water are most limited that most hunger is found.